R211 (New York City Subway car): Creation of mockup and contract award

 In May 2017, the MTA quietly built a mockup of the R211 in a sparsely-used section of the 34th Street–Hudson Yards station's mezzanine, hidden behind a construction wall.
 The New York Daily News first reported on the mockup's existence in September of that year.
 The mockup contains features such as the open-gangway designs, digital screens showing next stops and their station layouts, multicolor lights next to the doors to indicate which set of doors will open, and a blue-and-gold-stripe paint design on its exterior.
 The model was completed and was made publicly accessible from November 30 to December 6, 2017, so riders could review it.

 In August 2017, Bombardier Transportation, who was manufacturing the R179s at the time, was banned from bidding on the R211 contract due to various delays and problems associated with the R179 contract.
 Shortly afterward, it was reported that CRRC had also opted out of contention for the R211 contract, leaving Kawasaki Heavy Industries and Alstom Transport as two of the likely bidders for the contract.

 On January 19, 2018, the MTA Board suggested that Kawasaki Rail Car, Inc, a subsidiary of Kawasaki Heavy Industries of Kobe, Japan, be awarded the $1.4 billion base order for the first 535 new R211 cars.
-The cars are anticipated to be delivered from 2020 to 2023, with the option orders to be delivered by 2025.
+The cars were anticipated to be delivered from 2020 to 2023, with the option orders to be delivered by 2025.
 The R211 base order includes 20 R211T cars with open gangways; 75 R211S cars for the Staten Island Railway, to be delivered near the end of the base order; and 440 R211A cars similar to the R143/R160 series.
 All cars in the base order will operate in five-car units.
 The first test train was then expected to be delivered in July 2020, with the production cars being delivered between 2021 and 2023.
-The cars are being assembled at Kawasaki's factories in the U.S. at Lincoln, Nebraska, and Yonkers, New York, as well as in Japan at Kobe, Hyōgo Prefecture.
+The R211A/T cars are being assembled at Kawasaki's factories in the U.S. at Lincoln, Nebraska, while the R211S cars are being assembled at Yonkers, New York.
+In October 2019, the MTA Board ratified a contract with Thales Group (since acquired by Hitachi Rail) for the installation of CBTC equipment in 92 five-car R211 sets.